ALLUVIAL DIAMOND MINING

-Lucapa and its partners commenced alluvial diamond mining operations at Lulo in January 2015 after being awarded a mining licence in late 2014.
-Lulo alluvial mining company Sociedade Mineira Do Lulo (SML) (Lucapa 40% owner and operator) was formally incorporated in May 2016.
+Lucapa and its partners commenced alluvial diamond mining operations at Lulo in January 2015, with Lulo alluvial mining company Sociedade Mineira Do Lulo (SML) (Lucapa 40% owner and operator) formally incorporated in May 2016.

-Lulo has established infrastructure to support its diamond mining operations and exploration activities, including a 150 tonne per hour diamond processing plant, camp and extensive earth moving equipment.
-Recent improvements to the plant include a new wet front end, XRT technology and larger screens to recover diamonds up to 1,100 carats.
+Lulo has established infrastructure to support its diamond mining operations and exploration activities, including a company-owned earth moving fleet and a 150 tonne per hour diamond processing plant with a new wet front end and XRT technology capable of recovering individual diamonds of up to 1,100 carats.